 It is interesting to note that one official reference book still describes Mentor-on-the-Lake as a tourist resort known for its tree nurseries.
 It can no longer be referred to as a "tourist resort".
 It is a small (2010 U.S. Census population of 7,443) bedroom community with amenities often reserved for cities much larger.
 Located close to major highways and Interstate 90, it is an easy commute to downtown Cleveland.
 However, almost everything you need can be found right in town.

 There are four parks, approximately 100 businesses including an 80,000 square foot grocery store, several banks, major fast food restaurants as well as small family run eateries.
-Mentor-on-the-Lake has a well established Police and Fire Department and local government which consists of seven at-large council members and a Mayor.
+Mentor-on-the-Lake has a well established Police and Fire Department and local government which consists of (7)elected City Council members and a Mayor.

 Summer activities are spread throughout the four parks in the city.
 Mentor Beach Park and Overlook Beach Park are located right on Lake Erie and offer beautiful views of northeast Ohio's spectacular sunsets.
 John R. McMinn Memorial Park, named for a former Recreation Board member, fills ten acres of land and offers three baseball fields, a soccer field, a small basketball court and playground equipment.
-Andrews Road Park, adjacent to City Hall, includes two baseball fields and two tennis courts.
+Andrews Road Park, adjacent to City Hall, includes two baseball fields.